Update March 2023***

-How to request Instagram verification
+How to get Instagram verification

 Big, well-known brands, celebs, politicians, and others of fame and fortune have long worn with pride the coveted blue badges that herald their legitimacy and prominence.